Two-scale criteria for Poincar\'{e} and log-Sobolev inequalities with applications to Markov chain Monte Carlo: Introduction

-In this work, we identify simple criteria on the family of densities of \(\{P_{y}\}_{y \in \calY}\), which in conjunction with isoperimetric conditions on \(\rho\) and each of \(\{P_{y}\}_{y \in \calY}\) affirmatively answers \textbf{Q1} and \textbf{Q2} described above.
-These criteria generalise the assumptions made in \citet{otto2007new,mou2019sampling,ge2020simulated}, and the salient difference between these prior works and this note is the unified manner in which we arrive at these two-scale criteria.
-This is particularly facilitated by viewing the Poincar\'{e} and log-Sobolev inequalities as instances of a \(\Phi\)-Sobolev inequality introduced by \citet{chafai2004entropies}, which allows us to obtain a broader understanding of the two-scale criteria considered in these prior work.
-The proof technique we adopt is also more elementary approach to arriving at these results in comparison to \citet{otto2007new} who use a Markov semigroup theory approach in their intermediate steps to arrive at the results in the LSI case.
+In \Cref{sec:two-scale-criteria} of this work, we identify criteria on the family of densities of \(\bfP\) -- novel to the best of our knowledge -- that answer \textbf{Q1} and \textbf{Q2} described above.
+The two key features of these criteria are: (a) they imply the individual assumptions made in \citet{otto2007new,mou2019sampling,ge2020simulated}, and (b) they are obtained through a unified persective of these functional inequalities as instance of a \(\Phi\)-Sobolev inequality introduced by \citet{chafai2004entropies} Technically, the manner in which we establish our results is more elementary in comparison to \citet{otto2007new}; they employ a Markov semigroup theory approach in their intermediate steps to arrive at their results.
 Through our proof, we also additionally recover results about product and convolution probability measures formed by two independent distributions.